cloe-org/cloelib/README.md

 ## 📂 Supported external codes

-`cloelib` interfaces with external codes such as:
+`cloelib` interfaces with the following external codes, each used by a specific internal module for its calculations:

 | Background                                           | Perturbations                                         | SpectroPower                                         |
 |------------------------------------------------------|-------------------------------------------------------|------------------------------------------------------|